tdnguyen6/strapi-cache/README.md

     cacheAuthorizedRequests: false, // Cache requests with authorization headers (set to true if you want to cache authorized requests)
     cacheGetTimeoutInMs: 1000, // Timeout for getting cached data in milliseconds (default is 1 seconds)
-    hashCacheKey: undefined, // whether to hash cached key, input an algorithm support by nodejs crypto },
+    hashCacheKey: undefined, // whether to hash cached key, input an algorithm support by nodejs crypto
+    initCacheTimeoutInMs: 10000, // Timeout for init cache lock in milliseconds (default is 10 seconds)
+    auth: 'after', // Whether strapi auth run before or after this plugin middleware (default is after) },
 },
 ```